Green and black poison dart frog: Description

-The green-and-black poison dart frog has the typical appearance of the members of its family; males average 0.75 in in snout–vent length, while females are slightly larger, averaging 1 in or longer.
+D. auratus has the typical appearance of the members of its family; males average 0.75 in in snout–vent length, while females are slightly larger, averaging 1 in or longer.

-The green-and-black poison dart frog is one of the most variable of all poison frogs in color and pattern.
-This variation is to some extent individual, but also depend heavily on exact location.
-Despite the name green-and-black poison dart frog, some variants have no green or no black; a few, like the brown and cream-white Campana variant, may have neither green nor black.
+D. auratus is one of the most variable of all poison frogs in color and pattern.
+This variation is to some extent individual, but also depends heavily on exact location.
+Despite the common name green-and-black poison dart frog, some variants have no green or no black; a few, like the brown and cream-white Campana variant, may have neither green nor black.
 However, most often, green-and-black poison dart frogs have a highly variable, spotted or banded pattern in vivid mint-green coloration, but this can also be a darker green, forest-green, lime, emerald, turquoise, or even blue, whitish or pale yellow.
 Mixed with this are splotches of dark or dull coloring, most often blackish, but ranging from whitish-brown and bronzy brown to dark brown and pure black.
 The amount of dark or dull coloring varies greatly (certain variants are entirely black, or dark with only a few small green spots or streaks) and may appear as large or small spots or blotches, or as a dappled or "splashed" pattern.